 “Now the rains have come for a hundred days, and hunger and disease have spread.
 Perhaps this is a warning sent to you by Heaven.
-My humble opinion is that you should honour the initial pact and submit to Jiankang.
+My humble opinion is that you should honor the initial pact and submit to Jiankang.
 They will certainly not begrudge you a high rank to repay you for your deed.
-Though you will necessarily have to descend a step or two from your lofty perch, your descendants will forever and ever be guaranteed good fortune.
+Though you will necessarily have to descend a step or two from your lofty perch, your descendants will forever be guaranteed good fortune.
 Would that not be a happy thing?

 “People have been saying that while those from the two provinces (of Shu) will prosper from submitting to Jin, those from the six commandaries may have difficulties in their careers.
 Formerly, when Gongsun Shu was in Shu, the outsiders ran the show; when Liu Bei was in Shu, those from Chu (Jingzhou) were the ones who were elevated.
-But when Wu Han conquered Gongsun Shu and Deng Ai marched against Liu Shan, everyone in their states were slaughtered, regardless of their place of origin!Gongsun Shu was one of the many warlords who sprang up in the wake of the rebellions plaguing Wang Mang’s regime in the middle of the Han dynasty.
+But when Wu Han conquered Gongsun Shu, and Deng Ai marched against Liu Shan, everyone in their states were slaughtered, regardless of their place of origin!Gongsun Shu was one of the many warlords who sprang up in the wake of the rebellions plaguing Wang Mang’s regime in the middle of the Han dynasty.
 His domain was in Shu, with his capital at Chengdu.
 Wu Han was one of Liu Xiu’s generals, and he defeated Gongsun Shu, which completed Liu Xiu’s reunification of the realm.

 “Those offering such an opinion do not understand the basics of stability and security, and care only for their reputation and positions.
 They only see the immediate result that Liu Bei’s people were entrusted with administering the provinces and commandaries, but they forget that their state was ultimately overthrown and their ruler lost.
 That cannot be compared with the righteous task you undergo today, which will bring glory to you, the ruler, and honor to your subordinates!